maddog860/Dell-Latitude-7490-Sonoma-BCM94360NG/README.md

 First and foremost, this project wouldn’t be here if it wasn’t for this github project: https://github.com/CloverLeafBG/Dell-Latitude-7490-OC-Hackintosh This project builds on the previous author’s work, and has been adapted to work with Mac OS Sonoma.
 AI helped quite a bit as well, figured I would mention it.
+(This project includes content generated with AI tools)

 The following boot arguments are all that is needed for me, your experience may vary: